If you’re creating a gem from scratch, you can use bundler’s built in gem skeleton to create a base gem for you to edit.

 gemspec :development_group => :dev

-As well, you can point to a specific gemspec using :path
+You can also point to a specific gemspec directory using the :path

 gemspec :path => '/gemspec/path'